 After reading in Time Magazine an article about the poster artists and music scene in San Francisco, he decided to relocate there.
 Upon arriving he went to the Fillmore Auditorium offices, where he showed his portfolio to Bill Graham.
 To Conklin's amazement, he was hired on the spot, and asked to create his first Fillmore poster that very weekend.
 Conklin rose to the occasion and went on to contribute 33 posters to the Fillmore series alone.
 Only Wes Wilson and Bonnie MacLean and David Singer have contributed more to this venue.

-In the summer of 1968, after the first rush of the Fillmore era had passed, Conklin and his wife left San Francisco and traveled throughout Northern California, living in an old bread truck.
+In 1972, after the rush of the Fillmore era had passed, Conklin and his wife left San Francisco and traveled throughout Northern California, living in an old bread truck.
 They eventually crossed the country, settling in Middletown, NY, very close to the town where Conklin was born.
 It was here that they started a family.
 During these years, Conklin worked in a psychiatric hospital as a therapy aide.
 He continued his art work in his spare time and sometimes would show his art at some of the regional art fairs in the area.

 In the latter '70s, the Conklins moved back to Northern California, living for many years in the Petaluma area, which has been a home to a number of the poster people.
 Conklin worked with for many years with trees and reforestation projects.
 He now lives in lovely Columbia, California, at the foot of the Sierra Mountains, not too far from Yosemite National Park.
 Lee Conklin continues to produce art and has in recent years produced a number of art prints as well as posters for venues such as the reconstituted Fillmore, Maritime Hall and for bands like Moonalice and Doobie Decimal Systems.